 Not sure where to start?
 Here are some third party codes we’ve found Shopify stores utilizing that tend to have larger impacts on performance:

 Of course, we are not advocating against any of these technologies.
 However, if you know you’re utilizing one of them, it’s good to be aware that it might be having an impact on the performance of your Shopify store.
-If your testing reveals that these could be causing issues, consider removing or replacing them to better optimize your Shopify store’s speed.
+If your testing reveals that these could be causing issues, consider removing or replacing them to speed up your Shopify site.

 Shopify Store Performance Tests (Original Data)